PoisotLab/ms_metaweb_perspectives/README.md

 events as probabilities [@Murphy2022ProMac].
-Furthermore, the projection of the graph itself is a representation that can be learned; @Runghen2021ExpNod, for example, used a neural network to learn the embedding of a network in which not all interactions were known, based on nodes metadata.
+Furthermore, the projection of the graph itself is a representation that can be learned; @Runghen2021ExpNod, for example, used a neural network to learn the embedding of a network in which not all interactions were known, based on the nodes' metadata.
 This example has many parallels in ecology (see @fig:embedding **C**), in which node metadata can be given by phylogeny or functional traits.
 Rather than directly predicting biological rules [see *e.g.* @Pichler2020MacLea for an overview], which may be